Frequently Asked Questions for Litigants and Witnesses

 Partial summary judgement can also be granted, and some, but not all, claims can be discarded as a result.

-What happens at trail?
+What happens at trial?

 At trial, after the attorneys (or a plaintiff or defendant who is representing himself/herself) making opening statements (present facts of the case and explain what will be proved at the trial), the plaintiff and his/her/their witnesses will typically testify.
 The opposing party lawyer will cross-examine the witness.
 Then, the defendant will present his/her/their witnesses and the plaintiff attorney will cross-examine the witnesses.